isimmons/mosh-testing-react/README.md

 No Floating Promise lint rule
 I've never seen this and I guess it's a good rule to have in place but it requires to explicitly mark the call in useEffect with the void keyword.
 Still gotta research this more but that's why I added it.
 Also correctly typing the axios fetch call took care of several other ts errors inside the useEffect.

+### testing ProductDetail

+typed the json response and added missing dep to dep array